 Some relations to number clans:

-h-vectors of simplicial complexes dual to the permutohedra ~ volumes of hypersimplices ~ degrees of varieties ~ number of solutions of polynomials for scattering amplitudes
+h-vectors of the permutohedra ~ volumes of hypersimplices ~ degrees of varieties ~ number of solutions of polynomials for scattering amplitudes

 f-vectors of Stasheff associahedra (for Coxeter group ), related to dissections of polygons (with the Catalans, # of vertices, enumerating the triangulations) ~ structure of associahedra reflects cluster algebra relations